Tips for Off-Campus Housing

 Do not sign anything, or fill out any applications until you are certain you have identified the place you want to rent.
 Some applications will automatically legally bind you to the lease.
 Do not sign anything unless you can afford to pay for it.

-- Talk is Cheap
+Talk is Cheap

 This is a business arrangement between you and the landlord.
 Get everything in writing and document conversations so there are no misunderstandings by you or the landlord later on during the lease.

-- Know What You Are Signing
+Know What You are Signing

-If you do not pay their portion.
-If your roommates are unable to pay their portion of the rent, the co-signer (parental guarantee) will get a bill requesting them to pay the difference.
+If you do not pay their portion of the rent, the co-signer (parental guarantee) will get a bill requesting them to pay the difference.
 Essentially, you are your brother's/sister's keeper with Joint and Several Lease.
 With an individual lease you are responsible for paying only your portion of the rent.
 If your roommate does not pay his/her portion of rent, the property manager goes after him/her, and not you.

-- Before You Move In
+Before You Move In

 Document the condition of the apartment- do a damage checklist, take pictures (give the landlord a copy and keep a copy for yourself).
 The damage checklist lets the landlord know what needs to be repaired in the unit and it provides you with a record of the condition upon the move in.
 Most landlords want to know what is wrong with the unit so they can repair it.